legion-gaming/valheim-modpack/README.md

 # Changelog

+## Release 6.0.1

+This release updates dependencies and moves some dependencies over from Legion-LegionGaming_QOL

+* ASharpPen-Drop_That from 2.3.7 to 2.3.8
+* Legion-LegionGaming_QOL from 1.0.0 to 1.0.1
+* ValheimModding-Jotunn from 2.12.1 to 2.12.4

 ## Release 6.0.0

 This release moves all quality of life mods to LegionGaming_QOL, updates dependencies, and removes some plugins no longer used